 A central part of this work is a quantitative characterization of scales of fragmentation in the GDR region.
 Various measures have been proposed in the past, viz.\ averaging of spectra at various scales \cite{sin65}, Fourier analysis \cite{ric74}, correlation analysis \cite{kil87}, the entropy index method \cite{lac99,lac00}, local scaling dimension \cite{aib99,aib11}, and wavelet analysis \cite{she08}.
 We have chosen wavelet analysis as it offers a quantification of the energy scales of fine structures while resolving the strength of fine structures in both excitation energy and energy scale.
-Thus structures can be localized to the excitation energy region of the GDR.
-The wavelet analysis of the experimental data and corresponding theoretical strength distributions then permits us to make comparisons of the energy scales describing the structures among different nuclei and with theory.
+Thus structures can be localized within the excitation energy region of the GDR.
+The wavelet analysis of the experimental spectra and corresponding theoretical strength distributions then permits us to make comparisons of the derived energy scales in different nuclei.
 Given the complexity of nuclear behavior, such comparisons are necessarily of semi-quantitative nature.
-We do not expect, for example, that theoretical calculations can yet provide an exact description of the scales of structure, but might expect similar distributions of scales.
-Here we focus on the nuclei $^{24}$Mg, $^{28}$Si, $^{32}$S and $^{40}$Ca, which allows to compare prolate deformed ($^{24}$Mg,$^{32}$S), oblate deformed ($^{28}$Si), and spherical ground states ($^{40}$Ca).
+We do, however, expect some insight into the physical origin of the scales of structures.